mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 4:00

 Particularly when you get angry, when you're confused, very naturally you really want to express anger and confusion through your daily living.
 But I don't know exactly [if that] is the best way to keep away from anger – or to understand anger, what it really is.

-So, if you really want anger to go away, very naturally, all you have to do is, you must be a little bit scared of the world.
+If you really want anger to go away very naturally, all you have to do is, you must be a little bit ‘scared’ of the world.
 In other words, if you do gassho, or sometimes, religiously speaking, you pray to God, you pray to the [Bodhisattvas](glossary#bodhisattva), you pray to [Avalokiteshvara](glossary#avalokiteshvara): “Please help me, please help.”
-And then, at least while you are praying to the God, or you are praying to the [Buddha](glossary#buddha), or Bodhisattva Avalokiteshvara, [Manjushri](glossary#manjushri) – or while you are sitting here – there is quietness, tranquility.
-Well, very naturally, anger is struck aside, from the first.
+And at least while you are praying to the God, or you are praying to the [Buddha](glossary#buddha), or Bodhisattva Avalokiteshvara, [Manjushri](glossary#manjushri) – or while you are sitting here – there is quietness, tranquility.
+Very naturally, anger is struck aside, from the first.

 But we don't do this; completely the opposite.
-If you get angry, *[unintelligible]*.
+If you get angry, [just this].
 But if you express anger, you know pretty well, the expression of anger influences others – so you can create your circumstances, which are called “angry world”.
-So very naturally, people don't feel good; people get angry with *you*.‌ So very naturally, anger is sort of snowballing, again and again.
+So very naturally, people don't feel good; people get angry with *you*.‌ And very naturally, anger is sort of snowballing, again and again.

 But when you do [zazen](glossary#zazen), or when you pray to the gods, “Protect me” – even though you don't know how to deal with anger, “please help me” ... why do you pray to the gods?
 Does God help you?
 Does God take away your anger?
 I don't think so.